 The Cape Wildlife Center, operated by The HSUS in partnership with The Fund for Animals, promotes and protects the health and well-being of native wildlife and their habitats.
 Since 2000, the center has been open 365 days a year, providing emergency care and wildlife rehabilitation.

-Interested in caring for animals, or in helping animals in other ways?
+Help wildlife in Massachusetts.
 Volunteer at the Cape Wildlife Center.

 All Animal Care Center News